 How about a hybrid wedding?!

 Let’s say, for example, that your original wedding date is a non-negotiable detail that you can’t change because it coincides with your anniversary.
 In that case, you might consider keeping your original date in place and holding a small, intimate ceremony with very close friends and family members instead.
-As for the remainder of your original guests, you’ll let them know that the official reception will be held at a later date when timing feels a little more right.
+As for the remainder of your original guests, you’ll let them know that the official reception will be held at a later date when the timing feels a little more right.

 3. Research Alternatives